sf-wdi-21/notes/week-10/day-02-ng-routing-resources/dusk-ng-http/readme.md

 ####Index page

-Grab the data with `$http` from the API and display it nicely on the page with bootstrap.
+Grab the data with `$http` from the API and display it on the page with bootstrap.

 ####Show page

 Combine knowledge of `ngRoute` and `$http` to create a show page that each wine on the index page links to.

-Hints:
-* Use `ngRoute` and `ng-view` to set up multiple views in your Angular app.
+*Hints:*
-* Use `$routeParams` to figure out which wine to display.
+* Use `$routeParams` to figure out the id of the wine to display.
-* Your view for a single wine will have a different controller than your view that displays all wines.
+* The show view will have a different controller the index view.

 ####Create & Destroy